WHAT’S IN THIS REVIEW?

 - iOS iPhones or iPads running the current and previous two versions of Apple iOS

-Users can install Norton’s VPN at the source of their internet access—the router.
+Users can install Norton Secure VPN at the source of their internet access—the router.
 Doing so makes every device controlled by the router a VPN-protected device.
 The device does not have to be specially configured, nor even VPN compatible, so long as it is connected to the router.

 There are inherent problems with installing a VPN on a router, rather than on every device.
 First, if the user is away from the home router, the device is unprotected.
 Next, not every router is VPN compatible, so it could be necessary to upgrade and purchase a replacement.

-Norton is upfront with its caution in their router setup guide: “Installing VPN on your router is not the easiest of tasks.
+Norton is upfront about the difficulty of this in their router setup guide: “Installing VPN on your router is not the easiest of tasks.
 You’ll need some tech skills.
 And be warned: If you install VPN incorrectly, you could damage your router.”
 Norton also warns that “with each device that you connect to a VPN-enabled router, you will likely have to sacrifice a bit of speed.”

 There are currently no Norton Secure VPN apps for game consoles—Xbox, PlayStation, etc. However, that does not mean you don’t need a VPN for gaming.
 Online user accounts are vulnerable to hacking through phishing scams and social engineering.

 Norton 360 for Gamers is a separate service with features to defend against cyber threats.
-The $7.99/mo. plan includes Norton Secure VPN coverage for three devices.
+The $44.99 plan includes Norton Secure VPN coverage for three devices.

 Encryption & Security

-The Norton VPN does not have an automatic kill switch for either the iOS or macOS versions, only Windows and Android devices.
+Norton Secure VPN does not have an automatic kill switch for either the iOS or macOS versions, only Windows and Android devices.
 An unstable internet connection can cause the VPN server to drop while the user continues transmitting data.
 A VPN “kill switch” will detect a VPN disconnect and take the user offline.
 A kill switch is especially important for those who always need a reliable private connection— journalists, business owners, etc. The kill switch feature ensures that no data goes through the user’s connection unless it is through the VPN.

 Norton Secure VPN has problems with DNS leaks.
 DNS leak protection prevents the operating system from defaulting to the Internet Service Provider’s DNS (Dynamic Name System) when the user connects to a web address.
 Without the DNS leak protection, the user’s original IP address is shown, defeating the original purpose of a VPN.
-Testers have found that their true location was detected even while connected to outside servers.
-Others, however, found no DNS leak problems.
+I found that my true location was occasionally leaked even while connected to Norton servers.

-Overall, Norton doesn’t quite live up to its “Secure” name.
-Breaches like DNS data leaks and no kill switch are seemingly small errors in software, yet they can have detrimental consequences for potential cyberattacks.
+Overall, Norton Secure VPN doesn’t quite live up to its “Secure” name.
+Breaches like DNS data leaks are seemingly small errors, yet they can have detrimental consequences for potential cyberattacks.
 For a better solution, check out NordVPN or IPVanish.

-Norton Secure VPN is both a standalone and add-in product for Norton 360 internet security tools.
+Norton Secure VPN is both a standalone and add-on product for Norton 360 internet security tools.
 Is it a reliable VPN, or does it come up short?

-It comes down to expectations.
+Ultimately, it comes down to expectations.
 Users who want to seamlessly integrate a VPN into their existing Norton 360 suite will like the extra security running in the background.
-For those who just want a full-featured VPN with all the bells and whistles of geo-blocking and air-tight security through a VPN tunnel, Norton is a “middle-of-the-pack” performer.
+For those who just want a full-featured VPN with all the bells and whistles of geo-blocking and airtight security, Norton Secure VPN is a “middle-of-the-pack” performer.

-Pros include Norton Secure VPN’s web privacy and location masking with high-powered 256-bit encryption protocols.
+Pros include Norton Secure VPN’s web privacy and location masking with the high-powered AES 256-bit encryption protocol.
 It has a no-logs policy that ensures users’ web activity is never tracked.
 It is simple to install and works with Mac, PC, Android, and iOS devices.
-Its built-in adblocker is a plus, and so are its useful help resources.
+Its built-in adblocker is a plus and so are its useful guides and resources.

-Cons are the service’s vulnerability to U.S. internet regulation.
-Norton Secure VPN also has just one encryption standard with no option to switch for more flexible platform use.
+Cons include the service’s vulnerability to US internet regulation.
+Norton Secure VPN also has just one encryption standard per device type with no option to switch.
 Norton Secure VPN does not fare well when it comes to streaming or torrenting, which is a major disadvantage for anyone seeking access to content.
-Finally, Norton Secure VPN has a relatively small inventory of servers, and does not work in China.
+Finally, Norton Secure VPN has a relatively small inventory of servers and does not work in China.

-Norton Secure VPN has a no-logs policy, but does share some user data.
-Its speed is about average for VPNs, but it drops significantly, depending on how far away the VPN server is from your true location.
-Norton has 24/7 customer support, chat ,and phone services.
-Its FAQ and knowledge base are extensive, but users will have to dig for VPN topics among the extensive Norton 360 product help topics.
+Norton Secure VPN has a no-logs policy but does share some user data.
+Its speed performance is decent, with anywhere from a 25% to 50% reduction depending on what server you connect to.
+If you have any trouble at all, Norton offers 24/7 customer support via their online chat or phone services.
+Its FAQ and knowledge base are also extensive, but users will have to dig for VPN topics among the extensive Norton 360 product help topics.